jkawai35/Takoyaki-Shop/README.md

 ### Controls
 * Has orbital controls implemented
+* Perspective camera implemented

 ### Primitive Shapes
-* Uses spheres, cubes, and cones
+* Uses spheres, cubes, cones, and cylinders.
 * Moon uses two spheres and is animated
 * Crates next to shop are box primitives that are textured